Congratulations on your new position as Parent Teacher Organization (PTO) or Parent Teacher Association (PTA) President Elect!

 Don’t take things personally.

-Everyone is looking to help you succeed and any constructive criticism you get should be looked at from that perspective.
+Everyone is looking to help you succeed and any constructive criticism you get should be looked at from that perspective, not as a sign that you’re not cut out for this important PTO leadership role.

 Assess Your Team